Berberine

 How long before I can expect to see results with Berberine?
 Dr. Whitaker has noted that some people might see an improvement in fasting glucose after about 2 weeks of taking Berberine, however everyone is different.

-Some research suggests that berberine has anti-inflammatory properties, which means that it could help treat diabetes and other inflammation-related health conditions.
+Some research suggests that berberine has joint comfort properties, which means that it could help support diabetes and other physical strain-related health conditions.

 How long can you safely take berberine?